Community Recognition and Community Response, Chair – Marilyn Mele

 Strategic Planning, Chair – Barbara Ann Price

-Develops and maintains VIA’s Vision, Mission, and values.
+Develops and maintains VIA’s Vision, Mission, and Core Values.

 Conservation Committee, Co-Chairs Pamela Good and Ann Rainey

-The Conservation Committee raises funds through their Card & Game Party.
-It also plants urns to enhance the entrance of the James-Lorah Memorial Home.
+Raises funds through with a Card & Game Party.
+Also plants urns to enhance the entrance of the James-Lorah Memorial Home.

 Floral Arts Committee, Co-Chairs – Karen Graziano and Jackie Newman